-HUD provided the waiver for eligible activities that would allow CDBG funding to be used for research activities in higher education in March.
+HUD provided the waiver for eligible activities that would allow CDBG funding to be used for research activities in higher education in March of 2007.
 The Louisiana Board of Regents (LBR) received applications from the eligible applicants, institutions of higher education in southeastern Louisiana, on April 26.
-On June 23 a selection panel of experts from around the nation completed a review of the proposals, including in person interviews, and developed a list of recommendations.
+On June 23, a selection panel of experts from around the nation completed a review of the proposals, including in person interviews, and developed a list of recommendations.
 On June 28, the LBR approved the recommendation of 11 awards for a total of \$27,605,424.
-Contract negotiations between the Board of Regents and the OCD-DRU are in their final stages with a signed contract expected by the end of July.
+Contract negotiations between the LBR and the OCD-DRU resulted in a signed contract in July of 2007.
+In August 2007, the program reached the first stages of implementation.
+The LBR RC/EEP Program Manager was identified and began employment on August 27.
+Negotiations were finalized between the LBR and OCD-DRU related to the development of a standard sub-recipient contract.
+On August 17, the